egoist/vbuild.js.org/docs/entry.md

 Don't worry about `vendor` entry, we'll automatically add it for you.

-Also, by default, only the `client` entry will enable hot-reloading, you can use the `hot` options to select the entries which need hot-reloading.
+Also, by default, only the `client` entry will enable hot-reloading, you can use the `hot` option to select the entries which need hot-reloading.

 ```js
 // vue.config.js